truenas/documentation/content/SCALE/SCALETutorials/Apps/Customizing Advanced (Kubernetes) Settings/Configuring Host Path Safety Checks.md

 ## Using Shared Host Paths with Safety Checks Enabled

-If you group share and application data under a common dataset (such as *media*) where both use a path such as */tank/media/*, the application will fail to deploy.
+If you group share and application data under a common dataset (such as *media*) where both use a path such as */tank/media/*, the application fails to deploy.

 You can still group shares and applications under *media*, but you must alter the path for shares and apps, such as */tank/media-shares* or */tank/media/shares/sharename*, and */tank/media-apps* or */tank/media/apps/appname*.